kantord/LibreLingo/docs/courses/course.md

   - `For speakers of > Name`: The name of the language your target audience already speaks.
   - `For speakers of > IETF BCP 47`: The IETF BCP 47 code of the above language.
 List available [here](http://www.iana.org/assignments/language-subtag-registry).
 - `License`
   - `License > Name`: Full license name under which your course is made available.
-In most cases it's ok to keep it as is.
+In most cases, it's ok to keep it as is.
-  - `License > Short name`: Short name for the license. e.g. `CC BY-SA 4.0`
+  - `License > Short name`: Short name for the license, e.g., `CC BY-SA 4.0`
-  - `License > Link`: URL to reach to the full text of the license. e.g. `https://creativecommons.org/licenses/by-sa/4.0/legalcode`
+  - `License > Link`: URL to reach the full text of the license, e.g., `https://creativecommons.org/licenses/by-sa/4.0/legalcode`
 - `Special characters`: An array of special characters that might not be present on a typical English keyboard.

 **`Modules`** has a list of module directory names followed by a `/`.